akkartik/mu/subx/Readme.md

 * The addressing mode byte is used by all instructions that take an `rm32` operand according to `subx help opcodes`.
 (That's most instructions.)
-The `rm32` operand shows how these instructions load one operand from memory.
-  That operand is encoded by the addressing mode byte and, optionally, the SIB (scale, index, base) byte.
-The `rm32` operand is constructed like this:
+The `rm32` operand expresses how an instruction should load one 32-bit operand from either a register or memory.
+It is configured by the addressing mode byte and, optionally, the SIB (scale, index, base) byte as follows:

-  - if `mod` is 3: the contents of the register described by the `r/m` bits.
+  - if the `mod` (mode) field is 3: the `rm32` operand is the contents of the register described by the `r/m` bits.
     - `000` (0) means register `EAX`
     - `001` (1) means register `ECX`
     - `010` (2) means register `EDX`